immigration

 Open Work Permit eligibility for Spouses and Common-law Partners of Study Permit Holders

-In the weeks ahead, an open work permit issued under Labour Market Impact Assessment (LMIA) exemption C42 will only be available to spouses and common-law partners of international students in Master’s and Doctoral degree programs.
-Spouses and common-law partners of international students in other levels of study, including undergraduate and college programs, will no longer be eligible for this work permit.
+Spouses and common-law partners of international students in other levels of study, including most undergraduate and college programs, are no longer eligible for this work permit.

 If you have questions, connect with an International Student Advisor, Immigration Specialist for assistance.